 - Update the Buildable Land Inventory (BLI)

-- Identify capacity surpluses and shortfalls to meet 2030 and 2040 forecasts.
+- Identify capacity surpluses and shortfalls to meet the 2045 forecasts.
 Review options to meet shortfalls and support recession recovery.

 - Reconcile supply and demand in an update to the 2016 Comprehensive Plan table.